 Producer(s) – Masaaki Yamagiwa & Teruyuki Toriyama

 One of the most highly anticipated games of the eighth generation, and one of the commercially and critically successful at this point, Bloodborne basically takes the gameplay premise of the Demon Souls and Dark Souls series’ into an entirely different world, wrought with new dangers, new settings and a whole new range of weapons at player’s disposal.
-Unfortunately, I didn’t enjoy playing it, as I found to be even harder, and therefore less accessible than Dark Souls II, but it does have its finer points saving it from being a complete disaster, and I’d like to address them.
+Unfortunately, I didn’t enjoy playing it, as I found it to be even harder, and therefore less accessible than Dark Souls II, but it does have its finer points saving it from being a complete disaster, and I’d like to address them.

 Graphics – 10/10